VanyushaDoronin/adt-string/README.md

+# README

-# My first attempt to implement abstract data type in C. Task 1.
+Task 1.
+My first attempt of implementation abstract data type in C(This example is string).